rossberg/camp/README.txt

   that you can move the library as whole (audio files + playlists) and the playlists continue to function.

-  By default, Kamp produces absolute playlists.
+  By default, Camp produces absolute playlists.
 If you moved stuff around and broke your playlists, you can also use the Repair feature to recover from the tragedy (Section 3.6).